brianadams2337/acme-shop-flo/.changeset/tasty-icons-approve.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Accessibility] Improved accessibility for filter elements by adding `aria-label` attributes to the price range, size selections, and the close button.
+**\[Accessibility\]** Enhanced filter accessibility by adding `aria-label` attributes tofilter elements, including the price range slider, size selection checkboxes, and the close button.
+This improvement makes filtering more accessible for users of assistive technologies such as screen readers.